covit2019/analysis_codes/README.md

 Note that the version tensorflow used in this analysis is 2.0.0-beta, not a version 1.X.
 You also need ROOT ( https://root.cern.ch/ ) which is a scientific software toolkit developed at CERN.
 Although you can not install ROOT via pip command, but you can install it easily via conda command if you are using anaconda as python environment.
-See https://github.com/conda-forge/root-feedstock/ for more details about installing root.
+See https://github.com/conda-forge/root-feedstock/ for more details about installing ROOT.

 + 00.DotFilesToCreateFigures